The older you get, the more possible it is to deteriorate your vision and the more you’re damaging your eyesight.

 After continuous screen exposure, you may notice that more and more often you have symptoms such as blurred vision, headaches, dry and red eyes, neck or back pain.
 All of these can result from CVS which is Computer Vision Syndrome.

-Most often, eye strain is provoked by excessive ambient lighting.
-When you’re in front of the screen, your ambient lighting should be half to that found in most workplaces.
+Most often, eye pain is provoked by excessive ambient lighting.
+When you’re in front of the screen, you should reduce the lightning in your room.

-You can eliminate excessive lighting by closing drapes, shades or blinds.
+You can eliminate excessive lighting by dropping the drapes.
 Avoid using too much light bulbs or any source of fluorescent light.
-Another trick is to place your device to the sides of the window, instead of in front or behind the computer.
+Another trick is to place your device to the sides of the window and not placing it right in front of it.

 On the picture above, you can see what the rule is.
-Every 20 minutes look at something 20 feet away from you for about 20 seconds to give your eyes optimal break and relief.
+Each time when 20 minutes have passed, look away at an object(20 feet away from you) for just as little as 20 seconds.

 So, the next time you feel discomfort- just blink, blink and blink again.